-- Food name/description •
+- Food name/description

-- List of ingredients (QUID if applicable) •
+- List of ingredients (QUID if applicable)

 - Reference to allergenic substances (also applies to bulk goods per LMIV)

 - Total net quantity of the food

-- Best-before date/use-by date •
+- Best-before date/use-by date

-- If necessary, special instructions for storage and/or use •
+- If necessary, special instructions for storage and/or use (such as heating instructions)

-- Name and address of the food company .
+- Name and address of the food company

 - Nutrition declaration (does not apply to primary products and foods according to Annex V of Reg.
-(EC) No. • 1169/2011)
+(EC) No. 1169/2011)

 - EU licence/registration number

 - Date of freezing

-- Indication of origin, if legally required •
+- · Indication of origin, if legally required

-- Notice on high-pressure oxygenation, where necessary: $\mathbf{\hat{U}}2$.